1- What is UL certification?

 9- Is there only one type of certification?

 No, each NRTL develops different certification programs for each standard.
-Speaking of an electrical panel and UL 508A, for example, there are certification programs for the single panel produced specifically for a machine, or for the certification of a model of panel produced in series, or even for the release of the authorization to the manufacturer to build panels in accordance with UL 508A.
+For example, when talking about an electrical panel and UL 508A, there are certification programs for a single panel specifically produced for a machine, or for the certification of a mass-produced panel model, or even for issuing authorization to the manufacturer to build panels in accordance with UL 508A.

 10- What is field evaluation?

-In the event that a machine and its electrical equipment are completed directly during installation at the customer's premises or changes are made to the equipment during installation and therefore it is not possible to carry out certification before installation, a field evaluation can be chosen.
-The field evaluation is an assessment carried out by the NRTL directly in the field.
-The field evaluation may be the best choice in the cases described above and for machines and systems not produced in series.
+If a machine and its electrical equipment are completed directly during installation at the customer's premises, or if modifications are made to the equipment during installation, making it impossible to certify before installation, a field evaluation is an option.
+A field evaluation is an assessment performed by the NRTL directly in the field.
+Field evaluation may be the best option in the cases described above and for non-series-produced machines and systems.

-Field evaluations may be requested by the machine manufacturer, but may also be requested by the AHJ if they want an outside opinion before providing approval for the installation or have red-tagged a piece of equipment, meaning they have not approved it.
-For this reason, NRTLs often offer “emergency” field evaluations, which are performed within a few days to resolve any issues reported by the AHJ and allow the machine to be started up.
+A field evaluation may be requested by the equipment manufacturer, but it can also be requested by the AHJ if they require an external opinion before approving the installation or have red-tagged a piece of equipment, meaning they have not approved it.
+For this reason, NRTLs often offer emergency field evaluation services, conducted within a few days to resolve any issues reported by the AHJ and allow the equipment to be started up.

-However, if you want to opt for a scheduled field evaluation of the machine, instead of carrying out certification, it is a good idea to plan the activity in advance with the chosen NRTL.
-In fact, the evaluation can often begin directly at the manufacturer's premises, before shipping, and be completed with a final check after installation.
-In this way, you will immediately have feedback on what to change before shipping the machine.
+However, if you choose to conduct a scheduled field evaluation of the machine rather than certifying it, it's a good idea to plan the process ahead of time with your chosen NRTL.
+Often, the evaluation can begin directly at the manufacturer's premises, before shipping, and be completed with a final check after installation.
+This provides immediate feedback on any changes that may need to be made before shipping the machine.

 Following a successful field evaluation, the NRTL affixes a Field Evaluated Product mark.